 He is the author of the award-winning book “The Land of Open Graves: Living and Dying on the Migrant Trail” (featuring photos by Michael Wells).
 He is President of the Board of Directors for The Colibrí Center for Human Rights and on the Academic Board for the Institute for Field Research, a nonprofit organization operating over 42 field schools in 25 countries across the globe.
 Jason’s curriculum vita can be found here DELEON_CV_5-2019.

-Prior to joining the faculty at Michigan in the Fall of 2010, Jason taught in the anthropology department at the University of Washington for two years.
-He received his Ph.D. in anthropology from Penn State University in 2008 and earned a bachelor’s degree in anthropology at UCLA (2001).
+Prior to joining the faculty at UCLA, Jason taught in the anthropology department at the University of Michigan between 2010 and 2019.
+He was a lecturer at the University of Washington between 2008 and 2010.
+He received his Ph.D. in anthropology from Penn State University in 2008 and earned a bachelor’s degree in anthropology at UCLA in 2001.
 As an undergraduate at UCLA he gained his first experience conducting research in Mexico.
 His dissertation research focused on the development of early political economy and stone tool production among the ancient Olmec of Mesoamerica.

 In addition to his scholarly pursuits, Jason is an active musician who played with the Long Beach based hardcore-punk-reggae band Youth in Asia in the mid to late 1990’s and the Americana band The Wilcox Hotel based out of State College, PA between 2005 and 2008.
 He is currently involved in various musical projects including periodic reunions with The Wilcox Hotel.